kjardine00/MetroidvaniaPuzzleGame/README.md

 ================ TODO ================
 Sounds?

+ORGANIZE Assets Folder

 REFACTOR LATER
 - combine functions of collectable objs ?
 Maybe that doesn't matter
 - the player script to decouple responsibilities Also don't have too just a maybe
 	- a Velocity Component
 	- maybe try the callable state machine, idk if I really need it through it seems to be fine so far with out it

 Player Character Features